 This December we celebrate 10 years of the Ri on YouTube.
 Our resident YouTube whisperer Liina Hultgren looks back on a decade of science video.

-On 16 December 2009 we upload our first video to YouTube.
-It asks the age old question - how much methane does a cow produce in an hour?
+On 16 December 2009 we uploaded our first video to YouTube.
+It asked the age old question - how much methane does a cow produce in an hour?
 And it does… not answer that question, other than in giant fireball form.

 We released six videos this year.
 They were all behind the scenes videos from the 2010 Christmas Lectures “Size Matters” and they were not terribly popular, but we’re still proud of them.
 My personal favourite is the one about ant weightlifters.